 One of the expenses many students face at commencement of University studies is the purchase of a computer and related technologies.
 Deakin University works in an online environment and all students are required to have computer access.
 We provide on site technology laboratories for students to use.

 If you are looking to buy technology equipment shop around and keep an eye out for specials and sale items.
-To assist you with buying the right package details of recommended computer standards for Deakin students are available.
 Software and applications are available from the Deakin Software Library.

 Financial preparation for placement/practicum